 Developed and published by VooFoo Studios, Mantis Burn Racing originally released for Steam on July 2016.
 The PlayStation 4 and Xbox One version followed shortly after in October 2016 before finally finding its home to the Switch in November 2017.
 The game even got some post-launch content, all of which were packaged together with the base game for the Switch release.

-There are twelve tracks in total where players can fling their vehicles at high speeds, but their themes fall into three main locations: Sand Town, New Shangri-la, and Snowbound.
-While not exactly the same (with the exception of reverse stages), tracks under the same category blend in with each other after a while.
+There are twelve tracks in total where players can fling their vehicles at high speeds, but their themes fall into three central locations: Sand Town, New Shangri-la, and Snowbound.
+While not exactly the same (except for reverse stages), tracks under the same category blend in with each other after a while.
 Yes, the sand is beautifully textured and New Shangri-la has a gorgeous evening backdrop, but the lack of variety is repetitive.
-As a result, the already small selection of tracks end up feeling even smaller.
+As a result, the already small selection of tracks ends up feeling even smaller.
 And when you consider the length of career mode, you suddenly find yourself ignoring what should be eye candy.

 Racing is possible with three different vehicle classes.
 Single player career mode starts with a regular car where speed and handling go hand in hand.
 The buggy vehicle, on the other hand, boasts a top-notch speed but with less predictable handling.
 Rounding off the trio is the truck, armed with a slow start but consistent acceleration.
 Other vehicle classes are available later, such as the hover cars, but you’ll be honing your skills with these three.

-Later career mode races also seem to require these upgrades in order to actually win them.
-Computer racers get more dastardly with their racing techniques, and without upgrades you barely have a chance to win.
+Later career mode races also seem to require these upgrades to win them.
+Computer racers get more dastardly with their racing techniques, and without upgrades, you barely have a chance to win.
 They harness their top speed with such frightening accuracy that it’s hopeless if you don’t know how to drift often.
 These computer players also know the turn before it even comes, leaving human players scrambling to get a feel for the track.

 Thankfully, Mantis Burn Racing implemented a variety of race modes in single player to keep you on your toes.
 Of course, there’s the regular race mode, where your goal is to be the fastest.
-Knockout mode is a fun one where the racer in last place after each lap gets eliminated.
-There are also mini seasons where you must win a series of races, along with endurance modes.
+The knockout mode is a fun one where the racer in the last place after each lap gets eliminated.
+There are also mini-seasons where you must win a series of races, along with endurance modes.
 And with the help of branching paths in each career level, there’s always something to do.